4 steps to building an online marketing strategy

 Then, get your content and marketing messages in front of customers via social media posts, a monthly email newsletter and buying online ads.
 And finally, help people find your company online with search engine optimization techniques.

 Once you start getting traffic to your site and social media properties, it’s important to set goals for your online marketing efforts and then measure how you’re doing using analytics tools.
 Obviously, you’ll want to monitor sales, but you can also track many other metrics such as how many times your visitors ask for a quote, leave comments or download content.
 You can also monitor where your visitors are coming from, how long they stay on your site and where they go while they are there.

 Finally, use what you’ve learned to build and refine your web presence as part of a continuous cycle of improvement.
 It’s best to start small and focus on simple, incremental improvements to avoid becoming overwhelmed.

 Using data from your analytics tools, find out what’s working and what isn’t on your website, social media pages and email marketing.
 Then, experiment to see which tweaks improve your results.

-To learn more about how to improve your online marketing, download our free eBook Boost Your Sales with Online Marketing: A Guide for Entrepreneurs.
+To learn more about how to improve your online marketing, download our free guide Attracting and Selling Online: A Marketing Guide for Entrepreneurs.